Physics-Informed Unit Commitment Framework for Nuclear Reactors: Case Study

+As mentioned earlier, nuclear reactors operate within a complex set of constraints that are exogenously set \cite{loflin_advanced_2014, stauff_reactor_2021}.
+And as a reactor progresses through its fuel cycle, additional constraints come into effect based on the reactivity margins.
+Consequently, the physics induced constraints are a function of the operational strategies and introduce a strong temporal coupling.
+In this study we endogenize the physics constraints and operate the reactors in different modes, as summarized in \Cref{tab:snr_description_table}.
 Mode-1 represents the traditional baseload operation of nuclear reactors, where the fleet can only startup or shutdown entire units to load follow.
 In contrast, Mode-2 and Mode-3 allow reactors to operate at reduced generation values, with hourly ramping levels constrained by predefined ramp up/down rates~\cite{stauff_reactor_2021}.
 These operational modes influence both the dispatchability of the fleet and the rate at which declining reactivity margin inflexibilities emerge, ultimately affecting the onset and frequency of refueling outages.

-The UC formalism is solved over a 3 year dispatch horizon with rolling 3 day (72-hour) subproblems, with commitment states transferred at subproblem boundaries.
-The choice of a 3 day window is made to ensure that the longest xenon induced deadtime is contained within a single rolling horizon.
-The minimum stable time (\( \Delta t_{\text{stable}} \)) is assumed to be 6 hours, which is equal to the base minimum downtime (\( \text{MinDn}_{\text{base}} \)).
-The minimum uptime is set to 4 hours.
-For modeling reactivity degradation in the 3 day dispatch intervals, the 24 hour full power degradation rate \( m \) is scaled by a factor of 3, i.e., total degradation per subproblem is approximated as \( 3m \).
+The UC formalism is solved over a three-year dispatch horizon with rolling 3-day (72-hour) subproblems, and commitment states are transferred at subproblem boundaries.
+The choice of a 3-day window is made to ensure that the longest xenon induced downtime is contained within a single rolling horizon.
+The minimum stable time or \( \Delta t_{\text{stable}} \) is assumed to be 10 hours, which is equal to the base minimum downtime~\cite{jenkins_benefits_2018}.
 All simulations were performed on an Apple M1 MacBook with 64\,GB of RAM.
-The optimization model is solved using the Gurobi solver with MIP gap of 0.1\%.
-Gurobi's presolve and parallelism features were enabled to accelerate convergence.
+The UC subproblem was formulated as a mixed-integer program and solved using the Gurobi solver with an academic license~\cite{gurobi}.
+An optimality gap tolerance of 0.1\% and a time limit of 1000 seconds were imposed per subproblem.
+To accelerate convergence, we enabled aggressive presolve and cut generation, employed the barrier method for the root LP (with crossover disabled), and allowed parallel execution.
+The solver was configured to emphasize bound improvement (MIPFocus=1) with limited heuristic search (10\%), and detailed solver logs were retained for reproducibility.